 NHTI's food service provides meals and snacks at two campus locations.
-The Capital Commons Cafeteria in Little Hall is open seven days a week during the academic year (except holidays and vacations), serving three meals a day Monday through Friday and two meals a day on Saturday and Sunday.
-Residence Hall students have a choice of two meal/flex cash plans and use the cafeteria as their primary dining location.
-The Sweeney Hall Bistro provides light meals, snacks and beverages, and is open daily.
+The Capital Commons Dining Hall in Little Hall is open seven days a week during the academic year (except holidays and vacations), serving three meals a day Monday through Friday and two meals a day on Saturday and Sunday.
+Residence Hall students have a choice of two meal/ flex cash plans and use the dining hall as their primary dining location.
+The Sweeney Hall Bistro provides light meals, snacks and beverages, and is open daily when school is in session.
 Dining Services also offers meal and flex cash plan options to commuting students, faculty and staff.